numaslibrary/numas/README.md

 numas is Rust library implementing n-dimensional array for generic types.

-#### New in numas 0.2.0
-- Exponential functions
-- Added more examples

-#### New in numas 0.1.9
-- Rounding functions
-- Logarithm functions
-- Bug fixes

 ## Content

-Library contains:
 - Multidimensional array support
 - Multidimensional view support
 - Random factories, fillers and other factories